Benefits of our Home insurance policies

 Family Legal Cover

-Family Legal Cover is also included on all home insurance policies when you compare and buy via One Call Direct; it specifically provides cover for:
+Family Legal Cover is also included on all home insurance policies when you compare and buy via One Call insurance; it specifically provides cover for:

 - Advice on what you can recover in the event of an accident at home, in a public place or at work (this includes advice for family members living at your home at the time of an incident).